-The reason this makes a difference is that by the time you open up the pieces and fold one side over (when pressing seams to one side – which is what I recommend) you lose a tiny little bit of fabric real estate with each seam because of fabric bulk, affecting the size of your blocks by making the pieced blocks slightly smaller.
+The reason this makes a difference is that by the time you open up the pieces and fold one side over (press seams to one side – which is what I recommend) you lose a tiny little bit of real estate with each seam because of fabric bulk, affecting the size of your blocks by making the pieced blocks slightly smaller.
 Multiply that by numerous seams and a block can shrink as much as a ¼ of an inch let alone an entire quilt.

 HOW TO GET A SCANT ¼″ SEAM ALLOWANCE